Q: What is the structure of the pathology residency program at UNC?

 Q: Does the residency have a “bootcamp” for new PGY1 residents?

-A: We don’t have a boot camp per se, but we have a robust orientation lasting 3-5 days when PGY1 Residents start, and the didactic conferences during the month of July are all orientation lectures to the different disciplines in pathology.
-These include a series of organ system based lectures on the approach to handling all specimen types presented by the upper-level residents, and lectures by faculty orienting new residents to all of the laboratories.
+A: We don’t have a boot camp per se, but we have a robust orientation lasting 3-5 days when PGY1 residents start, and the didactic conferences during the month of July are all orientation lectures to the different disciplines in pathology.
+These include a series of organ system-based lectures on the approach to handling all specimen types presented by the upper-level residents, and lectures by faculty orienting new residents to all areas of the laboratories.
 New residents are carefully supervised and instructed when they start a new rotation, and chief residents and faculty are always available to assist a new resident.

 Q: How much call do residents take?